-If the complainant has not provided sufficient information and/or failed to provide further information requested by the school to enable a proper or meaningful investigation, the school may decide not to conduct investigation and close the case.
-To avoid misunderstanding, the school should provide a written reply to the complainant explaining clearly why the case was not handled by the school.
+If the complainant has not provided sufficient information and/or failed to provide further information as requested by the school to enable a proper or meaningful investigation, the school may consider not to conduct investigation and close the case.
+However, to avoid misunderstanding, the school should provide a written reply to the complainant explaining clearly why the case was not handled by the school.

-1.5 Parents and the public are advised to lodge any complaints related to school daily operation and internal affairs within the same school year.
+1.5 The school may indicate in its School-based Mechanism that parents and the public are advised to lodge any complaints related to school daily operation and internal affairs within the same school year.
 If the incident involved had happened more than one year, the environment might have changed or evidence might have disappeared, or the complainant/subject of the complaint might have already left his/her post or the school.
 The school will not be able to investigate the complaint because of the difficulty in collecting evidences.
+To provide greater flexibility, the school may advise parents and the public that a complaint should be lodged within one calendar year from the occurrence of the incident involved.